drfleming0227/Redfish-Tools/doc-generator/README-supplemental-files.md

 Can include an <code>[add_toc]</code> directive that specifies location for the table of contents.

-## Include the supplementary files
+## Include the supplemental files

-To include the supplementary files, add a pointer to one or both files at the bottom of the base configuration file:
+To include the supplemental files, add a pointer to one or both files at the bottom of the base configuration file:

 ```json
 {